 Sarkozy fired back:

-“When you tell the English press that you are pro-market and when you come to explain to the French that finance is the enemy, you are lying, you are lying from morning to night!
+When you tell the English press that you are pro-market and when you come to explain to the French that finance is the enemy, you are lying, you are lying from morning to night!

-According to recent opinion polls, he trails his socialist rival by twelve points in a first round of voting.
-If pitted against Hollande in the May 6 runoff, Sarkozy would lose with 44 percent of the vote.
+According to recent polls, he trails his rival by 12 percentage points in the first voting round.
+If pitted against Hollande in the May 6 runoff, Sarkozy could lose with 44 percent support.

-Both major party candidates have promised to reduce France’s fiscal deficit in order to meet European treaty obligations although Hollande would like more time beyond 2013 to balance the budget.
+Both candidates have promised to reduce France’s deficit in order to meet European treaty obligations, although Hollande would like more time to balance the budget.